How To Write a Business Plan On Just One PowerPoint: A Free Template

 What to Include in a One-Page Business Plan

-There are a few components that are vital to every business plan, no matter what industry you’re in or what stage of funding you’re seeking.
+There are a few components vital to every business plan, no matter what industry you’re in or what funding stage you’re seeking.

-In the one-page business plan, you immediately want to grab the reader’s attention.
-This is your one-two punch pitch: on one page should tell them what you’re trying to achieve, and how you’re going to do it.
+You immediately want to grab the reader’s attention in the one-page business plan.
+This is your one-two-punch pitch: On one page, tell them what you’re trying to achieve and how you will do it.
 Our one-page business plan template includes:

 Problem to Solve